7 DIY Ideas of Staging A House For Sale in 2020

-The third most important item on their agenda is ample storage.
-Empty out your closets and cabinets, so that buyers can see the available space.
+The third most important item on their list is ample storage.
+Empty your closets and cabinets, so that buyers can see the available space.

 Home Staging Tips

 While there are professionals who can come in to stage your home, they would undoubtedly charge a hefty fee.
-You can quite as easily stage your home yourself; after all, there’s no one who knows your home quite as well as you do!
+You can quite as quickly stage your home yourself; after all, no one knows your home quite as well as you do!

-We’ve put together some home staging tips that tell you how to play to your home’s strengths and appeal to prospective buyers so that they sign on the dotted line!
+We’ve put together some home staging tips that tell you how to play to your home’s strengths and appeal to prospective buyers to sign on the dotted line!
 Here goes:

-This is possibly the first thing that you must do.
-After all, you don’t want to move into your new home with a lot of clutter; and it goes without saying that your prospective buyers are not going to want to get an eyeful of your unwanted belongings!
-A major factor that contributes to clutter is having too much furniture.
+That is possibly the first thing that you must do.
+After all, you don’t want to move into your new home with a lot of clutter; and your prospective buyers will not want to get an eyeful of your unwanted belongings!
+A significant factor that contributes to confusion has too much furniture.
 Remove the furniture that you don’t need, and your rooms will look a lot more spacious.
 Pare down your belongings and throw away anything that is of no value to you.

 As a rule, buyers like homes that have plenty of fresh air and sunlight.
 Open up the windows and flood the rooms with natural light.
-Strategically placed mirrors will reflect the light available and bounce it around the room, making it appear larger than it really is.
+Strategically placed mirrors will reflect the light available and bounce it around the room, making it appear larger.
 If you can, redo the lighting so that each room has ambient lighting, task lights like reading lights or counter lights, and accent lights above artwork or wall prints.

 If your existing furniture is old and worn out, give it away.
 However, your home does need some furniture so that the rooms look lived in, so you should consider renting new furniture that looks good.
-Your buyers should be able to imagine themselves living in your home; and if you can make them do that, you’re halfway to making a sale!
-Focus on the most important rooms; the living, kitchen and master bedroom.
+Your buyers should imagine themselves living in your home, and if you can make them do that, you’re halfway to making a sale!
+Focus on the essential rooms; the living, kitchen, and master bedroom.

-A simple and cost-effective way to achieve all of these same outcomes is by going virtual!
-3D Virtual Staging shows prospective buyers how your home can look, and helps to show the spaces in the best possible light.
+A cost-effective and straightforward way to achieve all of these same outcomes is by going virtual!
+3D Virtual Staging shows prospective buyers how your home can look, and helps to explain the spaces in the best possible light.
 It costs just a fraction of what real staging would cost and gets done in very little time.
-You can play around with the interiors to get a professional look without using the services of a professional interior designer.
-And there are more advantages too with 3D virtual staging you can post your property online and reach out to many more buyers who are not able to physically travel all the way to see your home.
+You can play around with the interiors to get a professional look without using a professional interior designer’s services.
+And there are more advantages too with 3D virtual staging you can post your property online and reach out to many more buyers who cannot travel all the way to see your home physically.

 Over 81% of prospective buyers felt that 3D virtual staging helped them to visualize a property better.
-What’s more, many potential buyers even make bids online, and this leads to quicker buying decisions!
+What’s more, many potential buyers even make bids online, leading to quicker buying decisions!

 What should your Next Step Be?